lausek/lausek.github.io/_posts/2018-06-14-why-is-this-not-a-command.md

 ENDLOOP.
 ```

 In this example, the whole thing could be replaced by one statement and we can also add `NO-CHECK` if the index table is already sorted in ascending order.
-Just keep in mind, that this will mess up your order then.

 ``` abap
 SYSTEM-CALL ITAB_DELETE_LIST TABLE li_data INDEX-LIST li_index NO-CHECK.